Henkjan1110/intro-programming-website/data/week1/5-variables.md

 ```

 ## Changing a Value Assigned to a Variable
-A variable exists from the moment of its declaration, and its initial value is preserved until another value is assigned to it.
-You can change a variable's value using a statement that comprises the variable name, an equals sign, and the new value to be assigned.
-Note that when changing the value of the variable, we do not declare the type of the variable again, as this has already been determined when the variable was declared.
+A variable is created at the time of its declaration and holds its initial value until a new value is assigned to it.
+To change the value of a variable, use a statement that includes the variable name, an equals sign, and the new value.
+The type of the variable does not need to be declared again as it has already been specified when the variable was first declared.

 ```java
 int number = 123;